 Brentingby was never a large manor.
 The Poll Tax of 1377 records an adult population of 52.
-In 1445 Brentingby was designated an impoverished village and granted 27% relief from taxation, almost certainly because of a drop in population.
-By 1524 only seven tax-payers were assessed (although this might be less than the total population) and in 1563 only eight households are mentioned in the Bishop's Returns.
+In 1445 Brentingby was designated an impoverished village and granted 27% relief from taxation, probably because of a drop in population.
+By 1524 only seven tax-payers were being assessed (although this might be less than the total population) and in 1563 only eight households are mentioned in the Bishop's Returns.

-In the seventeenth century Brentingby is included with Wyfordby, but by the end of the eighteenth century there were only six houses recorded.
+In the seventeenth century Brentingby is included with Wyfordby but by the end of the eighteenth century there were only six houses recorded.
 This evidence suggests that the major period of desertion at Brentingby falls in the fifteenth century probably because of arable/pastoral conversion.